- What Is A Subject To Real Estate Deal?

 - Discover other forms of real estate investing, such as investing in real estate notes, mobile homes, or commercial real estate

 - Learn 5 ways to invest in real estate even if you have bad credit

 - Find out how to find the best real estate investment deals in your local area

-- Learn how to fix and flip a property in 7 simple steps
+- Learn how to fix and flip a property

 - Find out how rental income is taxed — and how to save money on taxes